 My kids really, really like sweet potatoes.
-My oldest would eat several in a meal easily, and he loves them with some healthy fats like butter or coconut oil and bit of Himalayan salt.
+My oldest would eat several in a meal easily, and he loves them with some healthy fats like butter or coconut oil, and bit of salt.
 One of our favorite recipes is stuffed sweet potatoes, because it’s so easy to make and is very filling.

-Stuffed Sweet Potatoes
+Savory Stuffed Sweet Potatoes Recipe

 Yield 4 -6

 Delicious baked sweet potatoes with a sausage and vegetable filling.
 These are a filling and nourishing meal that are easy to make and kid-approved.

 - Brown sausage in a large skillet.

 - When it is almost browned, add diced onion.